© 2026 KRCU Public Radio

 Photo by Taylor Slavens

-State and university officials unveiled plans for a major expansion of forensic services: a new Troop E crime laboratory, which will be built on the campus of Southeast Missouri State University.
+State and university officials unveiled plans for a major expansion of forensic services— a new Troop E crime laboratory, to be built on the campus of Southeast Missouri State University.

 The Missouri State Highway Patrol, joined by Colonel Mike Turner, thanked Southeast Missouri State University for donating the land and praised Governor Mike Kehoe and members of the General Assembly for providing funding and support.